Cat pox

 ICD11: -

 Transmission occurs via rodents and cattle, but mainly via cats.
-Skin lesions serve as entry ports.
+Skin lesions serve as a portal of entry.

-• Usually only one primary lesion, which initially appears as a reddened macula
+• Mostly only a primary lesion, which initially appears as a red macula

-• In the course of the disease, formation of pustules and lumps, possibly an ulceration
+• In the course, formation of pustules and nodules, possibly ulceration

-• Otherwise a reduced general condition, fever and lymphadenopathy
+• Otherwise, there is reduced AZ, fever and lymphadenopathy

 • Serology

-In almost 50% of cases hands or fingers are affected, otherwise face and neck.
+In almost 50% of cases, the hands or fingers are affected, otherwise the face and neck.

 1. Feuerstein B, Jurgens M, Schnetz E, Fartasch M, Simon M, Jr. [Cowpox and catpox infection.
 2 Clinical case reports].
 Hautarzt 2000;51:852-6.